 When an individual accepts a job, he or she instantly becomes privy to an employment contract.
 This is true even if the individual did not sign any written document.

 If an employer decides to terminate an individual before they were to start work, it is a breach of contract.
 In the result, the employee would be entitled to a couple of months of severance, generally.
-Call us for a free consultation to calculate how much severance you may be entitled to.

 Summary for Employers: Termination Before Employment

 Employers who wish to avoid paying severance in case of termination before employment begins should use written employment contracts at the time of the job offer.
 Very importantly, the employment contract should include a probationary clause that begins immediately, not on the date the employee was supposed to start working.
 Also very importantly, the probationary clause should only last three months, otherwise, it is void.